java-springboot-kafka/java-springboot-kafka/source/_posts/virtual-threads-in-java-19.md

 ---
-title: Virtual Threads in Java 19
+Virtual Threads in Java 19
 ---

 The Project Loom is an experimental version of the JDK.
 It extends Java with virtual threads that allow lightweight concurrency.
 Preview releases are already available and show what is possible.